 Do I monitor for symptoms?

 All casual contacts should monitor for symptoms for 14 days after your last casual contact with the person with COVID-19

 - fever (37.5°C or higher) or history of fever (night sweats, chills)

 - loss of taste

 - loss of smell

-Other reported symptoms of COVID-19 include fatigue, muscle pain, joint pain, headache, diarrhoea, nausea/vomiting, loss of appetite, unexplained chest pain and conjunctivitis.
+Other reported symptoms of COVID-19 include fatigue, acute blocked nose (congestion), muscle pain, joint pain, acute blocked nose (congestion), headache, diarrhoea, nausea/vomiting, loss of appetite, unexplained chest pain and conjunctivitis.

-Note: If you go to see a doctor make sure you wear a surgical mask while you go there.
-You should travel directly to the doctor or COVID-19 clinic by foot (where practical) or private car.
+You should travel directly to the doctor or COVID-19 clinic by foot (where practical) or private car, and wear a mask.
 NSW Health advises you not to use public transport.